 If this should appear harsh, I would appeal again to Indian experience.
-Suppose that some great religious reformer-say, for instance, some one claiming to be the Guru of the Sikhs, or the Imam in whose advent many Mahommedans devoutly believe-were to make his appearance in the Punjab or the North-West Provinces.
-Suppose that there was good reason to believe-and nothing is more probable-that whatever might be the preacher's own personal intentions, his preaching was calculated to disturb the public peace and produce mutiny and rebellion : and suppose further (though the supposition is one which it is hardly possible to make even in imagination), that a British officer, instead of doing whatever might be necessary, or executing whatever orders he might receive, for the maintenance of British authority, were to consider whether he ought not to become a disciple of the Guru or Imam.
+Suppose that some great religious reformer-say, for instance, someone claiming to be the Guru of the Sikhs, or the Imam in whose advent many Mahommedans devoutly believe-were to make his appearance in the Punjab or the North-West Provinces.
+Suppose that there was good reason to believe-and nothing is more probable-that whatever might be the preacher's own personal intentions, his preaching was calculated to disturb the public peace and produce mutiny and rebellion: and suppose further (though the supposition is one which it is hardly possible to make even in imagination), that a British officer, instead of doing whatever might be necessary, or executing whatever orders he might receive, for the maintenance of British authority, were to consider whether he ought not to become a disciple of the Guru or Imam.
+What course would be taken towards him?
+He would be instantly dismissed with ignominy from the service which he would disgrace, and if he acted up to his convictions, and preferred his religion to his Queen and country, he would be hanged as a rebel and a traitor.